-In this last posting of the series of articles remembering Reformation Day 2015 some information about resources for study of the Reformation in general will be provided, a short definition of indulgences will be given, sacerdotal will be defined, some comments will be made about “The Ninety-Five Theses in their Theological Significance” by B. B. Warfield, and then some references made regarding online resources for the text of Luther’s Theses.
+In this post some information about resources for study of the Reformation will be provided; a short definition of indulgences will be given; sacerdotal will be defined; some comments will be made about “The Ninety-Five Theses in their Theological Significance” by B. B. Warfield; and then some references made regarding resources for the text of Luther’s Theses.

 For those interested in further study of the history and theology of the Reformation, the quadricentennial of Martin Luther’s posting of the Ninety-Five Theses in Wittenberg was celebrated in the October 1917 issue of The Princeton Theological Review.
 The articles included, “Martin Luther and John Calvin, Church Reformers,” by David S. Schaff ; “Luther and the Problem of Authority in Religion,” by F. W. Loetscher; “Galatians, the Epistle of Protestantism,” by G. L. Robinson; “Some Economic Results of the Protestant Reformation Doctrines,” by Chalfant Robinson; and the lead article by B. B. Warfield titled, “The Ninety-Five Theses in their Theological Significance.”
 The Warfield article is also available in The Works of B. B. Warfield, vol. 9, Studies in Theology, Oxford, 1932, which was reprinted by Baker in 2000 and is found on pages 483-514; this is the particular edition used by the author of Presbyterians of the Past in his comments later in this article.
 Princeton Seminary added to its four-hundred year Reformation celebration with the subject of the lecture sponsored by the L. P. Stone Foundation and delivered by Ethelbert D. Warfield titled, “Luther and His Influence on the Social Revolution of the Sixteenth Century.”
 Ethelbert was B. B. Warfield’s brother.